Victor Bernier

-Victor Bernier (born 26 June 2004) is a French racing driver who is set to race in the Formula Regional European Championship with MP Motorsport, having previously competed with FA Racing.
+Victor Bernier (born 26 June 2004) is a French racing driver who currently drives for Martinet by Alméras in the Porsche Supercup and Porsche Carrera Cup France series.
+Prior to that, the Frenchman won the French F4 Junior title in 2019 and scored podiums in the Formula Regional European Championship.

-Career
+Early career

 Karting

 Bernier began karting competitively in 2013, and won a number of national championships before becoming the Junior Karting World Champion in 2018, ahead of Gabriele Minì and Gabriel Bortoleto.
 He received a Volant d'Or award from the French Federation of Automobile Sport as a reward for his karting exploits.

 Formula 4

-2019

 Bernier made his car racing debut in 2019, competing in the French F4 series at the age of 14, meaning that he became one of the series' junior drivers along with Isack Hadjar and Paul-Adrien Pallot.
-His season started out modestly, as he would only score three top ten finishes in the first two rounds at Nogaro and Pau, however he would take the first podium of his single-seater career at the following event at Spa-Francorchamps with a P3 finish in the first race.
-Bernier's results improved steadily from there, as he was able to finish in the top five and on the podium more consistently, which ultimately culminated in a win at the final round of the season, where he scored a podium in each of the three races.
+His season started out modestly, as he would only score three top ten finishes in the first two rounds at Nogaro and Pau, however he would take the first podium of his single-seater career at the following event at Spa.
+Bernier's results improved steadily from there, as he was able to finish in the top five and on the podium more consistently, which ultimately culminated in a win at the final round of the season.
 He finished the season fourth in the FFSA Academy points standings and took a dominant title in the Juniors' championship.

-2020

-For the 2020 season Bernier moved to R-ace GP to contest the ADAC Formula 4 Championship, where he would partner Kirill Smal.
+For the 2020 season, Bernier moved to R-ace GP to contest the ADAC Formula 4 Championship, where he would partner Kirill Smal.
 He scored two victories, both in the reversed-grid races at the Hockenheimring and Lausitzring respectively, and finished fifth in the championship, ahead of his teammate.
 In addition, Bernier took part in the third round of that year's Italian F4 series, scoring a single point.

-2021

-The following year the Frenchman remained with the team for a second assault at the German championship, this time driving with compatriots Sami Meguetounif and Marcus Amand.
-Bernier generally beat his teammates over the race weekends, and took a sole win in Hockenheim after the original winner Ollie Bearman had received a penalty for causing a collision.
+Bernier remained in ADAC F4 the following year, this time driving with compatriots Sami Meguetounif and Marcus Amand.
+Bernier generally beat his teammates over the race weekends and took a sole win in Hockenheim after the original winner Ollie Bearman had received a penalty for causing a collision.
 He ended his final season in Formula 4 with four podiums and a fourth place in the overall results.

 Formula Regional

-2022

-In 2022 Bernier progressed to the Formula Regional level, racing in the Formula Regional European Championship for FA Racing alongside French F4 champion Esteban Masson and Colombian Nicolás Baptiste.
+In 2022, Bernier progressed to the Formula Regional level, racing in the Formula Regional European Championship for FA Racing alongside French F4 champion Esteban Masson and Colombian Nicolás Baptiste.
+He struggled to score points throughout the campaign, only taking a lone ninth place until the final round at Mugello.
+There, Bernier finished second on Saturday, thus propelling himself to 17th in the standings.